acostasg/-gourmet-analysis/README.md

 # Gourmet Analysis with R

-Analysis with R to sample dataset to Gourmet sample dataset
+Analysis with R to sample dataset to Gourmet supermarkets

 ````
 Gourmet Project